maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

   - Sample D: coarse twill backed with fine plain weave on eight shafts.
 - Placemats and table runner with twill blocks, broken twill blocks on eight shafts for false damask (pp. 54-55).
 - Shawl in Swiss Ms and Os (pp. 56-57).

+# The Big Book of Weaving (Laila Lundell and Elisabeth Windesjö)

+## Two-Harness Patterns
+- Kitchen towels with small blocks, plain weave (pp. 58-59).

 # Handwoven's Design Collection 6